-The Weekender draws its style inspiration from pilot’s watches as evidenced by the dark Flieger dial, sword hands, and crisp Arabic numerals.
-The case’s stylized lugs and the unique three-numeral date window add flair.
-The big 45mm case makes telling the time a cinch, and the large dial drink in the suns rays to charge the lithium-ion capacitor for months of operation even in total darkness.
+The Weekender draws its style inspiration from pilot watches, as evidenced by the dark Flieger dial, sword hands, and crisp Arabic numerals.
+The case’s stylized lugs and the three-numeral date window add flair.
+The big 45mm case makes telling the time a cinch, and the large dial drinks in the suns rays to charge the lithium-ion capacitor for months of operation even in total darkness.

 Vaer D4 Meridian USA Solar Diver

 What better watch style to get powered by the sun than a dive watch?
-Vaer nails the segment by creating a bona fide 200-meter dive watch that’s 100% assembled in America and 100% solar.
+Vaer nails the segment with a bona fide 200-meter dive watch that’s 100 percent assembled in America and 100 percent solar.
 The dark blue dial and bezel capture the ocean depths, and the gold-trimmed hands make it look truly premium.
 Don’t be afraid the get in the drink with it because it has a tough sapphire crystal and a screw-down crown.
 It even comes with a dive-ready rubber Tropic strap and your choice of a dressy bracelet, a practical nylon Nato, or a stylish leather strap.